sergey-lysenko/bot/README.md

 4. finals() - final actions for a scenario
 5. done() - technical finalization of scenario

-Execution of Leaf scenario (see AbstractLeafScenario.java) is:
+Execution of Leaf scenario (see AbstractNodeScenario.java) is:

 1. super.execute() - execution AbstractScenario.execute() (see above)
 2. action() - performing Scenario Actions (for example - deletion of a Solution)
 3. finals() - final actions for a scenario
-4. done() - technical finalization of scenario

 ## Scenarios graph ##

-Scenarios are structured as a common graph.
-This graph have a set of level-1 Elements which used by Cycles class for initiation of each consequenr test execution.
-All elements could be of any type, but only Node scenarios are used for linking with next-level scenarios.
-In the current implementation, test examples, and result visualization, assumes that scenarios are organized as tree.
-However, it is already possible to create graph-like interlinking.
-Later implementations of framework will support graph scenarios in more fully.
+Scenarios are structured as a graph, which starts from the set of root Node elements and ends by one-level layer of Leaf elements.

-Each test cycle is a random weighted and prerequisited selection of several Node scenarios and single ending Leaf Scenario, for example:
+Each test cycle is a random weighted and requisited selection of sequence of several Node scenarios and single ending Leaf Scenario, for example:

 Node 'Elements' >> Node 'Edit' >> Leaf 'Delete'